 Difference Between CRR and SLR

-For a central bank, Statutory Liquidity Ratio (SLR) and Cash Reserve Ratio (CRR) are important tools of its monetary policy.
-However, there are key differences between these rates, which are explained below:
+The Statutory Liquidity Ratio (SLR) and Cash Reserve Ratio (CRR) are both important monetary policy tools.
+However, they have key differences.

 Criteria